Would GM have done better in the 1960s and 1970s under Alfred Sloan?

 Even more provocatively, DECG50 suggested that “when smaller cars became a necessity for the more senior divisions after 1973, they would have been properly engineered as luxury models instead of ending up as badge engineered Novas.”

 Sloan stepped down as CEO of General Motors in 1946 and died in 1966 at the age of 90 (Wikipedia, 2021).
-Thus, the most “realistic” counterfactual would be that he had mentored a series of successors with a greater commitment to continuing his basic strategy through the 1970s than the six men who did serve as CEO (Los Angeles Times, 2022).
+Thus, the most realistic counterfactual would be that he mentored a series of successors who doggedly continued his “hierarchy-of-brands” strategy.
+Through the 1970s, six men served as CEO after Sloan (Los Angeles Times, 2022).

-One of the most obvious ways that GM historically differentiated its brands was with size.
-With few exceptions, the larger the car, the higher it was in the automaker’s price — and prestige — hierarchy.
-Once domestic automakers began to offer cars that were below the “standard” size, the traditional hierarchy began to lose meaning.
+One of the most obvious ways that GM had differentiated its brands was with size.
+In general, the larger the car, the higher it was in the automaker’s price — and prestige — hierarchy.
+That hierarchy began to erode once U.S. automakers began to offer cars that were smaller than “standard” size.

-The 1958-60 Ford Thunderbird was arguably the first rival product to seriously attack GM’s hierarchy of brands.
-In 1960 the four-seater performed the remarkable feat of outselling the top-end Buick and Oldsmobile despite its much smaller in size and distribution through mass-market Ford dealers.
+The 1958-60 Ford Thunderbird was the first rival car to seriously attack GM’s hierarchy of brands.
+In 1960 it outsold the top-end Buick Electra despite a smaller in size and being distributed through plebeian Ford dealers (Old Car Brochures).

 1964 Chevrolet Chevelle